AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/reference/push-notifications/templates/timer.md

 <InlineAlert variant="info" slots="text"/>

-Timer push notifications are supported on Android API 24 or newer. <br />
+Timer push notifications are supported on Android API 24 or newer.

 Templates below show all available properties in their respective payloads for FCM (Android) and APNS (iOS).